-This content is an edited transcript of the video narration.
+This content is an edited version of the video transcript.

 Shocking?
 Oracle used audits to sell cloud